Background and activities

 - NTRANS: Norwegian Centre for Energy Transition Strategies (Research Council of Norway, Starting October 2019 -2017) https://www.ntnu.edu/ntrans

 - D4S: Digitalization for Sustainability: Home - D4S (digitalization-for-sustainability.com)

 - Social License to Automate (IEA Users TCP DSM) Social License to Automate – UsersTCP

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

-- (2016) With license to build: Chinese offshore wind firms rejecting European certificates.
-Technology Analysis & Strategic Management.
+- (2017) With license to build: Chinese offshore wind firms rejecting European certificates.
+Technology Analysis & Strategic Management. vol. 29 (7).